Imanm02/CE462-ES/README.md

 The "Exercises" folder contains the exercises of the course which were given to us an examples.

+## Exercises

+The "Exercises" folder contains the exercises of the course which were given to us an examples.

 ## Source

 The "Source" folder contains any additional course materials used in the lectures or assignments.